 It is essential that one parent or carer can stay overnight with your child for the sleep study.
-The parent/ carer is responsible for the child's care throughout the hospital visit.
+The parent/carer is responsible for the child's care throughout the hospital visit.
 Due to lack of space, we cannot accommodate more than one parent or carer.
 You will require the following items with you:

 - Your child's ventilator (for example, CPAP or BiPAP) if this is used by your child while at home.
-Remember to include all equipment (including the machine, masks, tubing etc.) so that we can check and service it during your stay. - Your appointment letter and associated paperwork. - Food for your stay we cannot provide any meals during your stay, so we advise you to have your evening meal before you come to the hospital.
-The hospital canteen opens at 8am and there are also plenty of local cafes where you can have breakfast. - Anything else that your child usually sleeps with, such as a soft toy, special pillows, duvets or blankets. - Any medication your child usually needs.
+Remember to include all equipment (including the machine, masks, tubing and so on) so that we can check and service it during your stay. - Your appointment letter and associated paperwork.

+- Food for your stay we cannot provide any meals during your stay, so we advise you to have your evening meal before you come to the hospital.
+The hospital canteen opens at 8am and there are also plenty of local cafes where you can have breakfast. - A small kitchen is available on the Sleep Unit with water fountain, tea and coffee facilities, microwave and fridge. - Anything else that your child usually sleeps with, such as a soft toy, special pillows, duvets or blankets. - Any medication your child usually needs.